heruoxin/simplednsbridge/README.md

 For Mac users, put the `com.1ittlecup.simplednsproxy.plist` into `/Library/LaunchDaemons/`.

-And run `launchctl load /Library/LaunchDaemons/com.1ittlecup.simplednsproxy.plist` to load it at startup.
+And run `sudo launchctl load /Library/LaunchDaemons/com.1ittlecup.simplednsproxy.plist` to load it at startup.

 For Linux users,I recommend [PM2](https://github.com/unitech/pm2)